-\paragraph{Annotation} We employed two biology master's students with annotation experience in biomedical misinformation.
-The annotators assigned an entailment label to all combinations of selected passage ($S_j$) and paraphrased information ($p_0$ and $s_i$), determining whether the passage $S_j$ entails (and hence is linked to) the paraphrased information.
+To create \dataset{}, we selected all fallacious logical arguments from \missci{}, for which the full misrepresented study is available via PMC\footnote{\url{https://www.ncbi.nlm.nih.gov/pmc/}}.
+This resulted in 118 fallacious arguments misrepresenting 100 distinct publications, which we automatically split into the constituent passages (cf. §\ref{appendix:dataset:step3:passage-selection:passage-extraction}).
+We used the IMS model \citep{wright-etal-2022-modeling} to pre-select relevant passages and avoid exhaustively annotating every paraphrased information with every passage.
+The IMS model quantifies the information match between textual statements and scientific text, which aligns well with our needs.
+For each paraphrased information ($p_0$ and $s_i$), we selected the top-ranked passage according to IMS (cf. §\ref{appendix:dataset:step3:passage-selection:passage-selection}) and collected a minimum of six passages per argument in total, if possible.
+We employed two biology master's students with annotation experience in biomedical misinformation on \missci{}.
+The annotators assigned an entailment label by comparing each paraphrased information ($p_0$ and $s_i$) with each selected passage ($S_j$), determining whether $S_j$ entails (and hence is linked to) the paraphrased information.
 Following \citet{glockner2023ambifc}, the annotators could express uncertainty if the entailment relation was ambiguous.
-If the paraphrased information was not linked to any passage, a corresponding passage was manually selected from the entire study and added to the passages for annotation.
-After removing four arguments for which no paraphrased information could be linked to any passage, the annotation resulted in 2,257 double-annotated entailment relations between passages and paraphrased information across 114 arguments.
+If the paraphrased information was not linked to any pre-selected passage after consolidation, one annotator manually selected a corresponding passage from the entire study, if possible, which was then double-annotated.
+We removed four arguments for which no paraphrased information could be linked to any passage, yielding 2,257 double-annotated relations between passages and paraphrased information across 114 arguments.
 We retained the same instances for validation (30 arguments) and test (84 arguments) splits as in \missci{}.
 The inter-annotator agreement, measured by Cohen's $\kappa$, was 0.602.
 For details about the annotation process please refer to §\ref{appendix:dataset:step3:annotations}.
-Overall, 400 pieces of paraphrased information (88.6\% of the accurate premises $p_0$; 72.0\% of the publication contexts $s_i$; 76.8\% overall) could be linked to at least one corresponding passage (analysed in §\ref{sec:dataset:missing-links}).
-We give provide descriptive statistics about the passages in §\ref{appendix:passage-length}.
+Overall, 400 pieces of paraphrased information (88.6\% of the accurate premises $p_0$; 72.0\% of the publication contexts $s_i$; 76.8\% overall) could be linked to at least one passage (analysed in §\ref{sec:dataset:missing-links}).
+Descriptive statistics about the passages are in §\ref{appendix:passage-length}.